A model for a large investor trading at market indifference prices. I: single-period case: Abstract

 \section{Abstract}

 We develop a single-period model for a large economic agent who trades with market makers at their utility indifference prices.
-A key role is played by a pair of conjugate saddle functions associated with the description of Pareto optimal allocations in terms of the utility function of a {representative market maker}.
+We compute the sensitivities of these market indifference prices with respect to the size of the investor's order.
+It turns out that the price impact of an order is determined both by the market makers' joint risk tolerance and by the variation of individual risk tolerances.
+On a technical level, a key role in our analysis is played by a pair of conjugate saddle functions associated with the description of Pareto optimal allocations in terms of the aggregate utility function.